-NEW YORK: Oil prices were little changed on Wednesday after US oil inventories rose and after US inflation figures bolstered the case for another big Federal Reserve interest rate increase.
+NEW YORK: Oil prices were little changed on Wednesday in another volatile session, after U.S. oil inventories rose and after U.S. inflation figures bolstered the case for another big Federal Reserve interest rate increase.

 Investors have been selling oil of late on worries that aggressive rate hikes to stem inflation will slow economic growth and hit oil demand.
 Prices fell by more than 7% on Tuesday in volatile trade to settle below $100 for the first time since April.

 However, the physical market remains tight.
 Key benchmarks, such as Forties crude and U.S. Midland crude, are trading at premiums to the futures market, painting a different picture than what is happening in futures.

 “Demand issues are catching up to high prices.
 The U.S. dollar is causing downside pressure on all commodities.
 There’s been a shift in mentality over the last couple of weeks,” said Tony Headrick, energy markets analyst at CHS Hedging.